frees-io/freestyle/docs/src/main/tut/docs/slick/README.md

 val future = slickFrees.exec[Future]
 ```

-To check if we actually get Alonzo Church as a `Person` we can block the future in this example.
+To check if we actually retrieve Alonzo Church as a `Person`, we can block the future in this example:

 ```tut:book
 import scala.concurrent.Await